• Art magazine

 Image source: Zunkir, CC BY-SA 4.0, via Wikimedia Commons

-Elegant natural forms in Art Nouveau
+Elegant natural shapes in Art Nouveau

 Anyone who appreciates unique and interesting jewelry should definitely consider the characteristics of Art Nouveau.
 With its flowing lines and original ideas, this style shaped jewelry making in the late 19th and early 20th centuries.

-Renaissance - the return of classic elegance
+Renaissance – the return of classical elegance

 Jewelry during the Renaissance reflected the revival of classical art and the aesthetics of the time.
 Renaissance jewelry was characterized by religious and mythological themes , meticulous craftsmanship, and the use of precious metals.
 It was inspired by the art and culture of ancient Greece and Rome.
 Using enamel, pearls, and precious stones, jewelers of the time created elaborate necklaces, brooches, and rings, often featuring religious or mythological themes.

-The baroque period: opulence and rich decorations
+The Baroque period: Opulence and rich ornamentation

 The Baroque period, known for its opulence, theatrical flair, and majesty, lasted from the late 16th to the early 18th century.
 Bolder and more elaborate jewelry, reflecting the luxury and power of the time, replaced the more restrained styles of the Renaissance during this period.